 2 tsp sugar

 Pour the water and milk into a saucepan.
-Smash the whole spices up roughly in a pestle and mortar and thinly slice the ginger.
-Add the spices and ginger to the saucepan, along with the sugar.
+Smash the whole cardamom up roughly in a pestle and mortar and grate the ginger.
+Add all the spices and ginger to the saucepan.

 Now bring the milk to boil, stirring gently.
 You’ll need to keep an eye on it, as it bubbles over very quickly!